| Galleries: Art

 of living culture, are also invited to become part of the experiment by

+vocally vibrating each other’s rear ends at the same time.
 Two ButtVibe lounge recliners are placed facing each other on opposite

 sides of a room.
 The chairs massage according to sound output miked from